Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

     inverted_swing:1b, //Swinging furniture only, whether the swinging angles are inverted for searching methods.
 Default = 0b.

     //search details
-    type:{ //Overwrites the default furniture type of this furniture. value:"<type>", //Required if type is present, what type to use.
+    type:{ //Overwrites the default furniture type of this furniture.
+The defaults may be different for furniture's initial type. value:"<type>", //Required if type is present, what type to use.
 Allowed types (both original to change and value to change to): delayed, fan, generic, rolling, swinging, swirling. search_value:X, //Optional, what search value is needed.
-The default may be different for the default type of the furniture.
             * For delayed, it's how long the poltergust must be used.
 Default = 20.
-            * For fan, it's the default spinning speed in tenths of degrees (positive values only).
-Default = 0.
+            * For fan, it's the spinning speed in tenths of degrees (positive values only) per tick this fan needs to have in order to be searched.
+Default = 1000.
             * For generic, it's how long the poltergust must be used.
 Default = 20.
             * For rolling it's how long the poltergust must be used.
 Default = 20.
             * For swinging the angle in degrees*10.
 Default = 100.
             * For swirling the amount of spins it needs to have made.
-Default = 5. turn_left:0b //Optional if value is "fan", wether the fan turns left rather than right.
+Default = 5. turn_speed:0, //Optional if value is "fan", the speed at which this fan turns in tenths of degrees (positive values only) per tick.
+Default = 0. turn_left:0b //Optional if value is "fan", whether the fan turns left rather than right.
+Default = 0b.
     },
     searchable:["<method>"], //Sets what method can result in searching.
 If "interact" is absent here, but provided in shake_animation, interact will still try to shake it, and trigger the search animaton, but it won't actually get searched.
 Methods: time(will search automatically), interact, vacuum, dust, fire, water, ice.
 Default = none. shake_animation:["<method>"], //Sets what method can result in the furniture shaking.
 Methods: interact, vacuum, dust, fire, water, ice.
 Default = none.